Differences Between TypeScript vs Dart

 Below is the list of points describe the Difference between TypeScript and Dart:

-- TypeScript has optional static typing with support for inheritance and generics whereas Dart is a single threaded programming language which has great asynchronous language support.
+- TypeScript has optional static typing with support for inheritance and generics, whereas Dart is a single-threaded programming language that has great asynchronous language support.

-- TypeScript has a keyword to tell you what is private whereas in Dart if a member is prefixed with _, it is a private field.
+- TypeScript has a keyword to tell you what is private, whereas, in Dart, it is a private field if a member is prefixed with _.

 TypeScript and Dart Comparison Table

 Following is the Comparison Table Between TypeScript and Dart.